Joseph Mayer Rice: The Public-School System of the United States (1893)

 In 1893, Rice took another five-week tour of U.S. schools deemed to represent more progressive practices, in line with his vision for education.
 He wrote extensively on his visits to schools in Indianapolis, Minneapolis, St. Paul, La Porte, and Cook County, and was particularly impressed by Francis W. Parker's Cook County Normal School.
 He combined these observations with the original Forum articles for his first book, The Public-School System of the United States.
 The book made a passionate argument for schools designed to benefit the child through improved teacher training, eliminating rote and "mechanical" recitation-based teaching, elimination of political squabbling on boards of educations, and stronger instructional supervision from the superintendent.

 Pioneering the comparative test

-In February 1895, Rice launched the one of the first comparative tests ever used in American education or psychology, a sixteen-month survey of almost 33,000 children between fourth and eight grade.
+In February 1895, Rice launched one of the first comparative tests ever used in American education or psychology, a sixteen-month survey of almost 33,000 children between fourth and eight grade.
 Rice used this survey to collect data on school environments, children's nationality, and activities in school.
 Although not all educators were pleased with the results, Rice was widely acclaimed for this landmark early attempt to conduct an objective evaluation of education.
 In particular, he noted the "futility" of spelling drills, finding no correlation between the amount of drilling and spelling performance.

 Findings from Rice's survey study went into his subsequent works, The Rational Spelling Book (1898) and Scientific Management in Education (1913).